-The Isles of Scilly Steamship Group is strengthening its senior management team as it prepares for the launch of its new helicopter service and works towards replacing its Scillonian III passenger ferry.
+The Isles of Scilly Steamship Group is strengthening its senior management team as it prepares to works towards replacing its Scillonian III passenger ferry.

 The business has appointed Stuart Reid as acting Chief Operations Officer to manage day-to-day operations, and is planning a senior appointment to its marine business.
 Further recruitment to the Board is underway and Chairman Andrew May will be increasing his hands-on role.

 Steamship Group Chairman Andrew May said: “The group is at an exciting time in its development and we will continue to evolve our management team.
 We are delighted to be promoting Stuart to a new role.
-It is a reflection of the contribution he makes to the business and his hard work preparing for the launch of Island Helicopters in just a few weeks’ time, which has been a fantastic team effort by everyone involved.
+It is a reflection of the contribution he makes to the business and his hard work.

 “Thanks also to Mark who has done a tremendous job as interim Managing Director.
 This was a position originally planned for just six months so we are grateful for the extra time he has given us and for his unerring focus on customer service and our wider stakeholder relationships.